Jeffreyvde/ValorAnimatronic/README.md

 ## Animation instructions
+Each step in the timeline is sequential, so if there is a 1000-second delay, the second animation component will only start after the first finishes.

+The animation system comprises of a TimeLineValue array which holds all the values on the timeline.
+The Timeline consists of an array of values and its length.
+The Animation contains the AnimationComponents (must be in the same order as it is in the TimeLine) and the TimeLine.
+For an example of creating a timeline go to "Timelines.h" and "main.cpp".

+After the final step of the animation, the robot goes to the default position.
+Wings down and head forward.

 ### Animation values
 Variable  | Meaning | Supported values |
 ----|----| ---- |
  instruction  | Instruction to the animatable component.
 For motors it is the angle where the motor goes and for the speaker, it refers to the song. |  Up to 16 characters string. delay | Delay in milliseconds.
 Essentially how long does it wait to start playing this part. | All long values| maxDuration | Maximum duration in milliseconds.
 How does it stay on this step or when it is finished.
 For a servo, there is no finish so it stays for that duration in the animation state. | All long values|

-After the final step of the animation, the robot goes to the default position.
-Wings down and head forward.

 ### Head servo
 Position  | Angle |